wesmc7777/Azure-IoT-C-SDK-Reference/provisioning-sc-tpm-attestation-h/tpmattestation-getendorsementkey.md

 ---
-title: "provisioning_sc_tpm_attestation.h header file reference | Microsoft Docs"
+title: "tpmAttestation_getEndorsementKey function reference | Microsoft Docs"
 titleSuffix: "Azure IoT C SDK"
+description: "This is the function reference page for tpmAttestation_getEndorsementKey() in the Azure IoT C SDK.
+This SDK is used with the Azure IoT Hub and Azure IoT Hub Device Provisioning Service"
 manager: timlt
 author: wesmc7777
 ms.author: wesmc